nkhule/che/README.md

 Siege installation and configuration document can be found here - http://techieroop.com/siege-a-simple-load-testing-and-benchmarking-tool/#.Vas85flF76A

-Run a query tests on elasticsearch-
+Run query tests on elasticsearch-
 1. Add query in siege urls.txt.
 Path for file can be found using following command-
     $siege --config
    Default path-/usr/local/etc/urls.txt